SpinyN0rman/sophienorthroptech/content/posts/washing-wednesday.md

 ![](/uploads/FEEF7F6F-BA1F-441C-BE81-AB2F055C8F0F.jpeg)

 On beauty, the girls and I painted our nails today.
 Clara loves having this done, and I must admit that if the colour’s nice enough for me to keep it on for a week, I love it too!
 I’ve often considered trying something longer lasting such as Shellac one day.
 Could be practical for hands that scrub for a living.
 Maybe will look into cost, and environmental impact, once we can leave the house for non-essentials...
 My Mum’s friend always has such beautiful nails, yet not overdone, which I know she considers her treat to herself once every couple of weeks or so.
-Self care is indeed important, perhaps especially when it doesn’t come naturally ;)
+Self care is indeed important, perhaps especially when it doesn’t come naturally.
+As with me, generally speaking.

+Time to take a leaf out of Alicia’s book and instigate an end of day routine? ..